hsudavid70/tipcalculator/README.md

 Challenges:

-Impelmenting the locale changes and state saving across restarts required looking up references regarding lifecycle handling, considerable amount of development time was spent on testing / debugging the lifecycle handling.
+Getting the right lifecycle handling function for implementing the locale change and saving states across restarts required some research of the documentation.
+Considerable amount of time was spent testing / debugging lifecycle handling.

 This program was developed using Swift 1.2 and tested on iOS simulator with iOS 8.4